joaosczip/go_grpc_chat/README.md

 [gRPC](https://grpc.io/) is a rpc framework made by Google.

 Your goal is to delivery a simple and high performance communication tool.
-With gRPC we can build distribuited systems with any programming language, and then, generate "stubs" that give to us a contracts to communicate between these services (a great advantage over REST)
+With gRPC we can build distributed systems with any programming language, and then, generate "stubs" that give to us a contracts to communicate between these services (a great advantage over REST)

 ---
 **Bidirectional Streaming**